gamittal/-k8s-wordpress/README.md

 # -k8s-wordpress
-word press with mysql backend for teting
+word press with mysql backend for testing